 The Benefits of Internal Hiring

-In a study from Deloitte, 71% of employees who were likely to leave their roles said they were not satisfied with how their leadership skills were being developed.
-Clearly, if employees don’t see that there are plenty of opportunities to advance their careers by staying at your company, long-term retention will suffer.
+Previous studies have shown that the majority of employees who were likely to leave their roles said they were not satisfied with how their leadership skills were being developed.
+If employees don’t see plenty of opportunities to advance their careers by staying at your company, long-term retention will suffer.

 Internal hiring is a great way to reward employees for their hard work.
 Promoting valuable employees increases morale both for the person being recognized and also for other employees who want to see the potential for upward mobility in your company.